 When choosing a specialist, don’t be afraid to ask important questions about training and hands-on experience.
 It can be helpful to make a list of your questions and concerns so that you can discuss them with your surgeon and other health care providers.

-Colorado Springs Neurological Associates (CSNA) is an experienced group of neurologists, neurosurgeons and neurophysiologists working in concert to provide superior neurological testing, evaluation, interpretatio, and treatment to people living in Southern Colorado.
+Colorado Springs Neurological Associates (CSNA) is an experienced group of neurologists, neurosurgeons and neurophysiologists working in concert to provide superior neurological testing, evaluation, interpretation, and treatment to people living in Southern Colorado.

 Our board-certified neurosurgeons, and the rest of the team at Colorado Springs Neurological Associates, look forward to working alongside you and your family to develop a personalized treatment plan.